 Sungard AS’ Chief Marketing Officer Kathy Schneider takes a look at the everyday heroes that keep businesses moving forward.
-The article discusses the unique positions of the Resilience Leader, the IT Optimiser, the Hybrid IT Tamer, the Risk Eradicator and the IT Innovator.
-Besides explaining what they do to make sure the business will always run smoothly, Kathy emphasises the unique vulnerabilities these positions hold and the importance of working together to tackle future challenges.
+The article discusses the unique positions of the Resilience Leader, the IT Optimizer, the Hybrid IT Tamer, the Risk Eradicator and the IT Innovator.
+Besides explaining what they do to make sure the business will always run smoothly, Kathy emphasizes the unique vulnerabilities these positions hold and the importance of working together to tackle future challenges.

 “No matter how many times you save the world, it always manages to get back in jeopardy again”

 This quote, from Mr. Incredible in the Incredibles 2 movie, personifies the feeling we get in IT: always fighting battles, but never winning the war.
 The Pixar superhero exemplifies the frustrations we often feel when we’re constantly moving from one problem to the next, with little choice but to keep moving on.

 If there’s one skill that every business needs, it’s resilience: the ability to anticipate risk, mitigate the impact and move forward.
 It’s about adapting well in the face of unprecedented change and unforeseen adversity, ensuring critical applications and data are always available.

 Resilience isn’t the responsibility of just one person – in every business there are everyday resilience super heroes who do their part in making this happen.
 However, every hero has an Achilles heel – a particular skill or blind spot that needs to be looked after.

 This article will take a deeper look at some of the everyday business Resilience Heroes in every organization, and how the wider business should be supporting them.